Why not make a sustainable choice and print on linen fabricsmaake tells you why printing on linen is a great choice for your business.

 We also explain how designs and patterns look on each different fabric.
 This will help you and give you an idea of what your final order will look like.

 • Thinking of curtains, tea towels, a gift or other products for the home?
-Melino linen is the most lightweight fabric in our range and it’s ideal for those products.
+Melino Linen is the most lightweight fabric in our range and it’s ideal for those products.

 This cotton/linen mix textile has a slub texture that tends to create a stunning extra depth to the fabric.
 The texture of the fabrics is slightly irregular, but the fabric is smooth and soft.
 Colour prints on these fabrics mix beautifully on its natural base.